Unable to Locate Complete Label Info

-EVO 95% Canned Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+EVO 95% Dog Food receives the Advisor’s top rating of 5 stars.

-The EVO 95% product line includes five canned dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The EVO 95% product line includes 2 canned dog foods.

-EVO 95% Chicken and Turkey was selected to represent the other products in the line for this review.
+EVO Grain Free Chicken and Turkey was selected to represent both products in the line for this review.